platformsh/platformsh-docs/docs/src/guides/drupal9/elasticsearch.md

 ```

 Commit that code and push.
-The specified cluster will now always point to the Elasticsearch service.
+The specified cluster now always points to the Elasticsearch service.
 Then configure Search API as normal.